 Solar flares are strong outbursts of energy distributed over a wide wavelength spectrum from visible light to the radio spectrum.
 This is due to the release of energy generated as sunspot magnetic fields distort and twist due to the effects of differential rotation of the sun.

 Solar flares are also associated with the ejection of clouds of charged particles into the solar wind stream.
 This is termed a coronal mass ejection and often occurs with flare activity.
 The result is a geomagnetic and ionosphere storm back for us on the Third rock, Earth.
 Coronal holes are yet another space weather phenomena, and these are large regions in the solar corona or the suns outer atmosphere.
 The regions are typified by lower temperatures and density, and are the locations of magnetic field lines, which open into outer space.

 The coronal holes contribute high speed streams to the solar wind which if reaching earth also produce space weather disturbances.
 GPS can be affected by space weather.
 Understand the affects and how to deal with it.
-More great practical information at fishing and boats.
+More great practical information on boat GPS at fishing and boats.